 The Santa Clara River Watershed is experiencing significant chloride levels from agricultural uses and wastewater effluent discharges into the River.
 TMDLs are completed for chlorides and nutrients.

 Impaired water bodies on the EPA 303(d) list of impaired water bodies within the watershed include five reaches of the Santa Clara River, the Santa Clara River estuary, McGrath Lake, five creeks and two harbors,

-Channel Islands Harbor: The Harbor was on the 2002 303(d) list for lead and zinc.
-The Harbor is on the 2010 303(d) list for pathogens.
+Channel Islands Harbor: The Harbor is on the 2010 303(d) list for pathogens.
 During the early to mid-1980s, the State Mussel Watch Program (SMWP) found low to intermediate levels of metals and organics except for one especially high accumulation of DDT.
 Sediment sampling for metals in 1988 revealed slightly to moderately elevated levels.
 Copper at one site was nearly 50 ppm, and zinc was as high as 76 ppm.
 Arsenic was slightly elevated (4 ppm) at a sampling site located next to a drain possibly connected to a nearby agricultural field.

 Port Hueneme Harbor: The Harbor is on the 2010 303(d) list for PCBs and DDT.
 The harbor previously was on the 2002 list for PAHs, DDT, PCBs, TBT, and zinc.
 The SMWP has found elevated levels of Cu, Zn, PAHs, and PCBs.
 Zinc was at elevated levels on the commercial side, while PCBs were very high on the Navy side.
-Sediment core samples were collected in 1985 and 1996 as part of a proposed dredge project.
-Relatively low levels of metals were found, and no pesticides were detected.